Sign up online!

 Webcast will take place in seven locations around MT.
 Format is designed for groups to gather, listen and watch the speaker and then participate in discussion with the others gathered at the church.

-Webcast will take place in seven locations around MT.
+Webcast will take place in ten locations around MT:

 Preaching Workshop with Pastor Steven Loy